David7713/LearnOn/README.md

 Current features include:

-Home Page: A welcoming and user-friendly interface.
+- **Home Page**: A welcoming and user-friendly interface.
-Programming Languages: Learn the basics of various programming languages step-by-step.
+- **Programming Languages**: Learn the basics of various programming languages step-by-step.
-Quizzes: Test your knowledge with interactive quizzes.
+- **Quizzes**: Test your knowledge with interactive quizzes.
-E-Books: Access a collection of e-books to dive deeper into programming concepts.
+- **E-Books**: Access a collection of e-books to dive deeper into programming concepts.
-Video Courses: Learn visually with engaging video tutorials.
+- **Video Courses**: Learn visually with engaging video tutorials.

 LearnOn is built with the vision of providing a comprehensive learning experience, making coding easier and more fun for beginners.

   ## LearnOn Educational Platform